sortega/connect-dns-provider/README.md

 ## How to use

 1. Add this library to Kafka connect classpath.
-TODO: how?
+Download it from [Maven Central][maven-central-redir] or from [releases](releases) and leave it in `$kafka_home/libs/` or any other classpath directory.

 2. Configure `connect-distributed.properties`: